5 best foods for mental health

-Prevent burnout and improve your mental health with these 5 superfoods.
+Learn how to prevent burnout and improve your mood with these 5 best foods for mental health.

-Here are five superfoods to add to your diet for holistic wellness:
+Here are the five superfoods to add to your diet for holistic wellness:

 1. Oily fish